tedyyu/ProcDumpEx/README.md

 The same logic happens to "-w" option in that it only monitors the next ONE process started afterwards.

 That's why I decide to enhance it with a new wrapper named ProcDumpEx.
 It can dump multiple processes in one single command.
 Use "-d" option I invented to work with existing processes, and "-w" option to wait for certain processes.
+You can also use all the existing options provided by procdump utility.

 **NOTE: This tool uses WMI to check new process event and thus need *administrative* priviledge to run.
 You can download the executable from the release tab.